Yujia'ao Township

 Yujia'ao Township (喻家坳乡) is a rural township in Ningxiang City, Hunan Province, China.
 It is surrounded by Hengshi Town on the west, Huishangang Town and Yuejiaqiao Town on the north, Meitanba Town on the east, and Shuangfupu Town and Dachengqiao Town on the south.
 As of the 2000 census, it had a population of 35,670 and an area of 96.85 km2.

-Administrative division
+Administrative divisions

 The township is divided into eight villages: